accre/website-content/lmod-docs/Lmod.md

 2017](http://www.accre.vanderbilt.edu/?page_id=3327), only Lmod will be available in the new CentOS 7 environment.**

-# Using Lmod

-For instructions on basic Lmod usage, please start with the excellent and concise [User Guide for Lmod](http://lmod.readthedocs.io/en/latest/010_user.html).
+- For instructions on basic Lmod usage, please start with the excellent and concise [User Guide for Lmod](http://lmod.readthedocs.io/en/latest/010_user.html).

-A detailed
+- A detailed
 overview of using Lmod on the ACCRE cluster is also available here:
 [Lmod Slide Deck](wp-content/uploads/2017/05/from_setpkgs_to_lmod.pdf)

-There are a handful of things you must get accustomed to when transitioning from `setpkgs`/`pkginfo` to Lmod:
+- There are a handful of things you must get accustomed to when transitioning from `setpkgs`/`pkginfo` to Lmod:

-## Searching for available packages
+# Searching for available packages

 When searching for
 available packages, Lmod will only show you those packages that were